It’s rare these days to have one constant place, particularly for senior executives and their families living overseas.

 It can be a huge gift.

-But anyone who has ever shared property with other family members (as many of my clients do) will tell you, it takes work.
+But anyone who has ever shared property with other family members (as many of our clients do) will tell you, it takes work.

 Conflict can arise which, if unresolved, can fester and upset relationships.